-- The mean width measured at right angles to its depth at the actual or proposed building setback - Lot width on a cul-de-sac lot is measured at a point 50 feet inwards from the street right-of-way b.
+- a.
+The mean width measured at right angles to its depth at the actual or proposed building setback line. - b.
+Lot width on a cul-de-sac lot is measured at a point 50 feet inwards from the street right-of-way edge.